MicrosoftDocs/SupportArticles-docs/support/windows-server/Networking/service-overview-and-network-port-requirements.md

 To successfully apply Group Policy, a client computer must be able to contact a domain controller over the Kerberos, LDAP, SMB, and RPC protocols.
 Windows XP and Windows Server 2003 additionally require the ICMP protocol.

 If any one of these protocols is unavailable or blocked between the client and a relevant domain controller, Group Policy will not apply or update.
 For a cross-domain logon, where a computer is in one domain and the user account is in another domain, these protocols may be required for the client, the resource domain, and the account domain to communicate.
 ICMP is used for slow link detection.
-For more information about slow link detection, see [Group Policy Slow Link Detection Using Windows Vista and Server 2008](https://support.microsoft.com/help/2008977).
+For more information about slow link detection, see [Group Policy Slow Link Detection](https://support.microsoft.com/help/2008977).

 System service name: **Group Policy**